ykl1993/cdn/intl.en-US/Product Introduction/Node Distribution.md

 # Node Distribution {#concept_uqm_5h3_tdb .concept}

-## Global distribution of high performance nodes {#section_sbx_pq2_zdb .section}
+## Recognize Alibaba Cloud nodes {#section_sbx_pq2_zdb .section}

-Alibaba Cloud CDN globally leverages 1300+ nodes to accelerate content delivery for websites and applications.
-It covers the major cities in all 34 provinces of mainland China and 70+ countries and regions, with a large number of nodes located in the provincial capital and other first-tier cities   .
+Alibaba Cloud CDN globally leverages 1500+ nodes to accelerate content delivery for websites and applications.
+It covers the major cities in all 34 provinces of mainland China and 70+ countries and regions, with a large number of nodes located in the provincial capital and other first-tier cities.

-10 G optical network card.
-90 Tbps bandwidth capability reserve.
-40 TB to 1.5 PB storage space.
-40 Gbps-200 Gbps bandwidth load capability .
+Alibaba Cloud CDN is well trusted by its ever-advancing technical performance, with10 G optical network card, 120 Tbps bandwidth capability reserve, 40 TB to 1.5 PB storage space, and 40 Gbps-200 Gbps bandwidth load capability .

 All these high-performance nodes substantially enhance the information delivering, enabling you to better cope with emergencies.